cccaballero/manolo_bot/README.md

 ### Pre-commit hooks

-After installing the development dependencies, For installing pre-commit scripts including ruff checks, you can run the following command:
+After installing the development dependencies, to install pre-commit scripts, including ruff checks, you can run the following command:

 ```shell